chemicalweaponsresearch/website/website/content/thermal_fogger/deployments/_index.md

 Police deployed a fogger to clear demonstraters including striking students from outside a University Regents and Sproul Hall plaza on the University of California campus.

-{{< figure src="berkeley_1969_02_21.jpg" alt="Police use pepper foger to create cloud of tear gas as they move on strikers to clear Sproul Hall plaza" caption="Police use a pepper fogger and other weapons to clear a University plaza, Berkeley CA 02/21/1969; AP Wirephoto" width="500px">}}
+{{< figure src="berkeley_1969_02_21.jpg" alt="Police use pepper fogger to create cloud of tear gas as they move on strikers to clear Sproul Hall plaza" caption="Police use a pepper fogger and other weapons to clear a University plaza, Berkeley CA 2/21/1969; AP Wirephoto" width="500px">}}

 This deployment was covered across the country and in Canada on February 21 [Press-Telegram (Long Beach, California), Red Deer Advocate Red Deer, Alberta, Canada), The Sumter Daily Item (Sumter, South Carolina), The New Mexican (Santa Fe, New Mexico), The Leader-Post (Regina, Saskatchewan), The Jackson Sun (Jackson, Tennessee), and The Daily Tribune (Wisconsin Rapids, Wisconsin)] and 22 [Janesville Daily Gazette (Janesville, Wisconsin) and Messenger-Inquirer (Owensboro, Kentucky)], 1969.